NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/surgeon/README.md

     model inputs/outputs by specifying the existing inputs/outputs, but with different shapes/datatypes.
 This can be useful to make an input dimension dynamic, for example.

-- [EXPERIMENTAL] `insert` can insert a node into a model.
-Currently, this subtool does not support specifiying attributes.
+- `sanitize` can simplify and sanitize an ONNX model by removing unused nodes and folding constants.

-- [EXPERIMENTAL] `sanitize` can remove unused nodes, topologically sort, and fold constants in an ONNX model.
+- [EXPERIMENTAL] `insert` can insert a node into a model, optionally replacing existing subgraphs.

 ## Usage